The Amtrak San Joaquins schedule or timetable can be found by visiting the following page [San Joaquins Timetable].

 We make every effort to stay on top of our Wi-Fi security protocols.
 Passengers do access the Wi-Fi network at their own risk.

 Yes!
 There is a Café Car on select San Joaquins trains.
 Passengers can purchase premium sandwiches, fresh salads, snacks, beverages, and more!
 Enjoy your purchase in the Café Car’s dining seating or take it back to your seat in the passenger car.
 The San Joaquins offers complimentary snack boxes for the fleets with no Café Cars.

 You may also bring your own food onboard but outside food is not allowed in the Café Car.
 Additionally, Amtrak does not allow you to drink alcoholic beverages you’ve brought on board, however, you may drink alcoholic beverages purchased in the Café Car throughout the train.

 Children 16 and older can travel unaccompanied without restriction, but must have valid photo identification when purchasing tickets and when on board the train or when riding buses.
 Children 13, 14, and 15 years old may only ride unaccompanied in accordance with the conditions of Amtrak’s Unaccompanied Minor Policy.
 If your child is 12 years old or younger, they are not permitted to travel alone and must be accompanied by an adult who is at least 18 years old.

 Our trains may be delayed for several factors including but not limited to train corridor congestion, trespasser or vehicle strikes, and other factors.
 Our goal is to deliver our passengers on-time, and we’re constantly working with the host railroads to improve on-time performance.

 Yes!
-Our busses are dedicated to the train service (with the exception of the YARTS Yosemite Connection).
-The busses will wait for the train to arrive or passengers will be accommodated on alternative busses or modes.
+Our buses are dedicated to the train service (with the exception of the YARTS Yosemite Connection).
+The buses will wait for the train to arrive or passengers will be accommodated on alternative buses or modes.

 About Amtrak Joaquins